zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of $GOPATH.

 All of the packages in a module share a common prefix -- the module path.
 The `go.mod` file defines the module path via the `module` directive.
-For example, the first line in a `go.mod` file typically would be `module example.com/my/module` if it was defining a module for packages `example.com/my/module/pkg/foo` and `example.com/my/module/pkg/bar`.
+For example, if you are defining a module for packages `example.com/my/module/pkg/foo` and `example.com/my/module/pkg/bar`, the first line in your `go.mod` file would typically be `module example.com/my/module`.
+Module paths may be quoted but are not required to be.

 Module files may include comments and will look familiar to a go programmer.
 Here is an example go.mod file:

 ```
-module github.com/kardianos/vmain/v3
+module github.com/my/module/v3

 require (
-    github.com/kardianos/vtest v1.0.2
+    github.com/some/dependency v1.2.3
+    github.com/another/dependency v0.1.0
 )
 ```

 There are 4 directives: `module`, `require`, `exclude`, `replace`.
-Module paths may be quoted but are not required to be.

 `exclude` and `replace` directives only operate on the current (“main”) module. `exclude` and `replace` directives in modules other than the main module are ignored when building the main module.
 The `replace` and `exclude` statements therefore allow the main module complete control over its own build, without also being subject to complete control by dependencies.
 (TODO: show example exclude and replace directives and/or FAQ on when to use them).